-'Mad Mike' Hughes dies while attempting to launch a homemade rocket
+Daredevil 'Mad Mike' Hughes dies while attempting to launch a homemade rocket

 Hughes was scheduled to launch his homemade rocket for a new Science Channel series called "Homemade Astronauts," according to the Discovery Channel website.

-Hughes and Waldo Stakes built a steam-powered rocket with the intent of launching Hughes 5,000 feet to into the air, the website said.
+Hughes and Waldo Stakes built a steam-powered rocket with the intent of launching Hughes 5,000 feet into the air, the website said.

-Hughes eventually hoped to develop a rocket that would launch him 62 miles in the air to where the Earth's atmosphere meets outer space, according to the Discovery Channel.
+He eventually hoped to develop a rocket that would launch him 62 miles in the air to where the Earth's atmosphere meets outer space, according to the Discovery Channel.

-Note: CORRECTION: The story has been updated to clarify that the Science Channel was documenting the launch as part of a future series.
+Deputies responded to the fatal rocket crash off highway 247 in Barstow, California, on Saturday afternoon, the San Bernardino County Sheriff's Office said in a statement.
+While authorities did not formally identify Hughes, they said a man was pronounced dead after a rocket crashed in the open desert during a launch event.
+A sheriff's aviation unit is investigating.